Blaine Robison, M.A.

 Moses was a heroic leader of the people and a devout man of God.
 Yet, due to an act of disobedience to God's instructions Moses was not permitted to enter the land of Canaan with the nation (Num 20:8-12).
 At the end of his life God allowed Moses to view the land from the top of Mt.
 Pisgah before his death and there he died at the age of 120.
 God buried him in the land of Moab (Deut 34:1-7).
 However, Moses' death was not the end of his importance or influence, because Scripture asserts that Moses compiled, wrote and/or edited the five books attributed to his name (Matt 22:24; Mark 12:19; Luke 16:29; 24:27, 44).
 Moses left Israel and the Body of Messiah with the rich legacy of God's Word.
 Moses was a giant of a man.

 in: Grk. en, prep., generally used to mark position within, and may be translated "among, at, by, in, into, on, within." all: Grk. holos, adj., signifier of a thing understood as a complete unit and not necessarily every individual part; all, whole, entire. of His: Grk. autos. house: Grk. ho oikos, a structure for habitation; house, home and by extension the household of that dwelling.
 In the LXX oikos translates Heb. bayit (SH-1004) with the same range of meaning.
-Moses was of the tribe of Levi, being the son of Amram and his wife Jochebed, who was a close relative (Ex 6:20).
+The phrase "all His house" might focus on the family of Moses.
+Moses was of the tribe of Levi, being the son of Amram and his wife Jochebed (Ex 6:20).
 Moses had two siblings, a brother, Aaron, and a sister, Miriam (Num 26:59).
-Moses had two wives, both non-Israelites, Zipporah, a Midianite (Ex 2:15-16, 21; 4:25; 18:2) and a Cushite woman (Num 12:1).

-Paul affirms that Yeshua was faithful just as Moses was faithful.
+Paul affirms that Yeshua possessed the same kind of faithfulness as did Moses.
 The description does not ignore the failures of Moses, but represents the character of his entire life.
 Never was Moses disloyal to God nor did he ever abandon God to worship an idol as his brother did (Ex 32:4) or challenge God's authority as his sister did (Num 12:1).
 There are many positive points of comparison and historical parallels between Yeshua and Moses.
 See my article Moses and Yeshua.

 3 For he has been counted worthy of greater glory alongside of Moses, according to how much greater honor than the house, has the one having built it.